abari212/covid-19/README.md

   Location name,
   Incidence (number of cases).

-A dataset (file b) with geolocation data of the location (NOT the person) where the incidence occured (number of cases) Location name,
+A dataset (file b) with geolocation data of the location (NOT the person) where the incidence occured (number of cases):
+  Location name,
   Longitutde,
   Latitudde.